phonetworks/website/docs/overview.md

 \* there is no major SN that uses mongodb but they all use redis and memcache

-Social-enabled apps consist of graphs, and graphs are by definition difficult to break down into shards using relational databases, therefore it is extremely costly to scale a fast-growing social-enabled app.
+Graph apps are by definition difficult to break down into shards using relational databases, therefore it is extremely costly to scale a fast-growing graph app.

 Built with portability and scale-out in mind, Phở Networks apps can run on web, desktop, mobile, IoT (internet of things) & embedded platforms, and serve just a handful number of users or billions using open source software and commodity hardware.

 ## Use Cases 🤔

-What is a social-enabled app?
+What is a graph app?
 Here are some examples:

 * [A blog or news web site (with different actor models such as readers, authors, editors, contributors).](http://techcrunch.com)
 * [A personal/business web site with some level of interactivity such as page comments and subscription for updates.]()